The Three Wishes of Billy Grier: Plot

 Ralph Macchio plays Billy Grier, the 15-year-old victim of a rare degenerative disease that speeds up the aging process.
 After Billy suddenly becomes ill, a series of tests are run, with the diagnosis tragic.
 A team of doctors tell Billy and his mother Nancy (Betty Buckley) that there is no cure for his condition and that he will die of old age related natural causes decades before his time.
 Shortly after this, Billy breaks down following a rage-filled rant where he destroys almost everything in his bedroom.

-With only a few months left to live, Billy hopes to realize three goals: He wants to play his saxophone in a jazz band; make love to a woman for the first time, and find his long estranged father one last time.
+With only a few months left to live, Billy hopes to realize three goals: He wants to play his saxophone in a jazz band; have sex with a woman for the first time, and find his long estranged father one last time.

 Due to the sensitive nature of his parents' relationship and to protect her from his degenerative condition, Billy chooses not to tell Nancy about his wishes, setting out on his own to see his wishes fulfilled.

 Billy finds the key to two of his wishes when he meets Phyllis (Season Hubley), a sassy young woman with dreams of her own, one of which is to open a beauty salon.
 The two set out to work together and realize their dreams.
 Phyllis makes his first come true when they walk into a jazz club and she encourages him to play his saxophone.
 Billy plays well enough to awe the customers into stopping their conversations and listen to him play.

 As time passes, Billy realizes he cannot keep his secret from Phyllis any longer.
-He tells her one evening that he wishes to make love to her, a request she denies, though not entirely in opposition to the idea.
+He tells her one evening that he wishes to have sex with her, a request she denies, though not entirely in opposition to the idea.

 Billy helps Phyllis realize her own dream when she applies for a loan to open her beauty salon, introducing him (by the name Bill) as her friend and associate, when questioned about her business acumen.
 Billy balks during a moment alone with Phyllis, stating that he knows nothing at all about business, and believes Phyllis to be using him.
 However, the bank officer, after seeing Billy's obvious signs of aging, is convinced that he's a credible partner with experience, which minimizes the risk of giving Phyllis the loan, which is then approved.